Dominicvan2004/TermProject-Map-Dealer-Discord-Bot-/README.md

 I used this youtube <a href = "https://youtu.be/UYJDKSah-Ww?si=hVbC7yMIciR1Ticu">video</a> for the foundation of the bot and I'm building the program to pull a random map myself.

-TO DO:

-Probably find a different way to find a random map as my current method is super slow and lazy.
-Also add slash commands and have search filters.